 - If you plan to travel outside of the United States before beginning study at WSU, request a temporary I-20 for your reentry to the United States.

 - Attend orientation during the first day of your WSU IALC session.
-After the immigration check-in, the Office of International Programs will issue you a permanent WSU I-20.
+After the immigration check-in, International Programs will issue you a permanent WSU I-20.

 Immigration regulations allow international students to arrive in the United States up to 30 days before the first day of classes.

 We recommend that you plan to arrive at least 1 week before the start of your IALC program so that you can familiarize yourself with WSU and the community of Pullman before your studies begin.

 See our travel page for information on the best ways to get to Pullman.

 Read the most recent announcements and guidelines about COVID-19.
 We are committed to ensuring that every student who wishes to be vaccinated against COVID-19 can be.
 If you are traveling from a country with limited vaccine availability and would like to receive the vaccine when you arrive on campus, please contact Cougar Health Services to schedule your vaccination appointment when you arrive.

 Also, You will need to provide evidence of measles (Rubeola) immunity before you will be able to register for classes.
 Send a copy of your school certificate of immunization or an official copy of your record from a health care provider’s office to:Health and Wellness Services